 And then I give my answer which is usually the same: “I’m Amanda.
 I’m 28.
 I’m a mom.
 I have two kids.
 I have a husband and we’ve been married for almost eight years.
 I am a teacher and I love my job.”

 I could go on and list all the awesome perks of being a mom like speaking baby (as my 6-year-old would call it because I can understand her little sister’s gibberish) or how I have every word of Brown Bear, Brown Bear memorized.
 I could even brag about being able to sing the Princess Sofia theme song in my sleep.

 Or, I could talk about the perks of being a wife like folding boxer briefs just the way my husband likes them or my astounding ability to rebound dirty laundry mid-air into the laundry basket.
 I could go as far as talking about how I Jenga the heck out of my hubby’s lunch box every day, but I wouldn’t want to brag.

 I quickly snap back to reality and remember that those things aren’t relevant in other people’s lives.
 It’s in those moments l, as a mom and wife, feel that my identity is missing.

-But here’s the question: why can’t being a mom and wife be an identity of its own?
+But here’s the question: why can’t being a mom and wife be an identity?
 Why do we feel like being an awesome mom and wife are boring?
 Where do these stigmas come from?
 Honestly, I’m not sure.
 But I’m here to tell you that they’re all wrong.